Joe Wilson: Other notable events

 In November 2009, the New York Times reported that Wilson and Representative Blaine Luetkemeyer made identical written statements, reading, "One of the reasons I have long supported the U.S. biotechnology industry is that it is a homegrown success story that has been an engine of job creation in this country.
 Unfortunately, many of the largest companies that would seek to enter the biosimilar market have made their money by outsourcing their research to foreign countries like India."
 The statement was originally drafted by lobbyists for Genentech, now a Swiss biotechnology firm, but founded and still headquartered in San Francisco, California.

 Wilson supported President Trump's 2017 executive order to impose a temporary ban on entry to the U.S. to citizens of seven Muslim-majority countries, saying that the order would "secure our borders and keep American families safe from terrorist attacks."

 On April 10, 2017, a Wilson town hall meeting at Aiken Technical College in Graniteville, South Carolina was interrupted by activists chanting "you lie" as Wilson asserted that the Affordable Care Act was causing people to be denied health services.

-In 2018, a segment with Wilson aired as part of Sacha Baron Cohen's Showtime series, Who is America?.
-Wilson endorses "Kinderguardians", a nonexistent program to teach and arm schoolchildren as young as 3 to protect themselves in the classroom.
-Advocating toddler carry, he says on camera, "A 3-year-old cannot defend itself from an assault rifle by throwing a Hello Kitty pencil case at it".

 In January 2023, Wilson proposed a bill to direct "the Fine Arts Board to obtain a bust of the President of Ukraine, Volodymyr Zelenskyy, for display in the House of Representatives wing of the United States Capitol".

-Political campaigns
+On October 30, 2024, Columbia Airport Expressway was renamed to the Congressman Joe Wilson Expressway.
+The sign unveiling was attended by South Carolina Department of Transportation (SCDOT) staff and other current and former elected officials present including Attorney General of South Carolina Alan Wilson, South Carolina Secretary of Transportation Justin Powell, U.S. Congressman Ralph Norman, and Anton Gunn.

+In November 2025, Wilson stirred controversy again by attacking America's Orthodox Christian community as an "extension of the Russian state," and a group of American Orthodox leaders and faithful visiting the U.S. Congress as an "intelligence operation."
+This resulted in an outcry from the Orthodox faithful, as well as critical responses from Congresswoman Anna Paulina Luna and South Carolina state representative Thomas Beach, who called the comments "a really ugly smear" and "beneath the office."
+In response to these criticisms, Wilson doubled down, singling out "the leadership of the Russian Orthodox Church Outside of Russia (ROCOR) operating under the umbrella of the Moscow Patriarchate," despite ROCOR being autonmous, headquartered in the United States, and under the primacy of an America-born metropolitan bishop.